 Tip: Confirm with the agency how much liability insurance is from their company as well as other insurance prices.
 This way there are no surprises when you arrive to pick up your car.
 So even if you book through a booking site, contact the actual car rental company because booking sites often will not tell you the prices.
 So that cheap price could jump $20-$30 USD when you walk in the door to your agency.
-That is why we like this car rental website because they tell you the insurance rate.

 Remember when booking that Mexico has more manual cars and you have the option when booking.
 If you do not want a manual car or cannot drive one, make sure you book an automatic.
 Some rental agencies offer car seats and GPS at extra charges.
 If you need these make sure the agency has these to offer.
 Most car rentals in Mexico are unlimited mileage which is a good thing.

 This is where you are going to notice a difference from other places you have rented before.
 Even if you fill out your information online it tends to take 15-20 minutes to do the paperwork in the office in Mexico.
 There are multiple copies, credit card slips and a lot of paper shuffling all to get your car.
 This is typical of most places in Mexico and the automated systems or express service is unheard of here.
 So be prepared to spend a little time picking up your paperwork.